nghianguyentek/gradle/build-gradle.md

 gradle test
 ```

-Check the full source at [Test with JUnit project](examples/java/test-with-junit)
+Check the full source at [Testing with JUnit example](examples/test-with-junit)